Home | Hawaiian Chicken Bake

 3. Add half the cooked peppers, cooked rice, shredded chicken, and pineapple into a large bowl and mix to combine.

-4. In a small bowl combine the kefir, coconut aminos, mayo, and garlic granules and whisk together.
+4. In a small mixing bowl combine the kefir, coconut aminos, mayo, and garlic granules and whisk together.
 Pour into the chicken and rice mixture and stir until fully combined.

 5. Add the Hawaiian chicken bake mixture into a large baking dish, and top with the remaining cooked peppers.